14 July 2022

 • A call to action (CTA), such as a button encouraging customers to try your software.

-Content plays a significant role in self-service design.
+Content plays a significant role in self-service design in SaaS.
 Your landing page should be designed in a way that users can learn everything about your product without contacting your sales team.
 By automating the research process, you can reduce the costs of the sales department and allocate the saved resources to other areas, such as increasing marketing efforts or further developing your product.

 The most popular methods include: